jasper-zanjani/notes/containers/README.md

 # Containers
 A VM has to emulate a full hardware stack, boot an operating system, and then launch your app.
 It's a virtualized hardware environment.
-Docker containers function at the application layer and skip all the steps VMs take.
+Docker containers function at the application layer and skip all the steps VMs take.\
+A container provides a type of virtualization just like VMs, but container offer **process** isolation while a hypervisor provides **hardware** isolation.[[30](#sources)]

 Table of contents
 :---